 Distribution of Eastern Pygmy Possums (Cercartetus nanus) in the Ku-ring-gai LGA (pdf.
 3MB)

-Grey-headed Flying Fox, Eastern Grey Kangaroo, Swamp Wallaby, Platypus, Long-nosed Bandicoot, Sugar Glider, Short-beaked Echidna, Little Forest Bat, Eastern Water Dragon, Eastern Long-necked Tortoise, Diamond Python, Stone Gecko, Lace Monitor.
+Grey-headed Flying Fox, Eastern Grey Kangaroo, Swamp Wallaby, Platypus, Long-nosed Bandicoot, Sugar Glider, Short-beaked Echidna, Little Forest Bat, Eastern Water Dragon, Eastern Long-necked Turtle, Diamond Python, Stone Gecko, Lace Monitor.

 Brown Goshawk, Azure Kingfisher, White-faced Heron, Great Egret, Brush Turkey, Double-banded Plover, Eastern Whipbird, Pied Currawong, Brown Falcon, Superb Fairy-wren, White-eared Honeyeater, Willie Wagtail, Superb Lyrebird, Eastern Yellow Robin, Broad-billed Sandpiper